northpolesec/santa/docs/docs/deployment/lite-package.md

 working.

 If you're not a Workshop customer: we recommend the full package.
-The Lite package only saves a few megabytes, and teh removed components are inert without Workshop.
+The Lite package only saves a few megabytes, and the removed components are inert without Workshop.